hsigeman/findZX/README.md

 #### Needed input data

-i.
-WGS data from at least 1 individual of each sex
+- WGS data from at least 1 individual of each sex

-ii.
-A reference genome from the homogametic sex of the same species (if no such reference genome is available, you can [construct one](#denovo) from the homogametic sample)
+- A reference genome from the homogametic sex of the same species (if no such reference genome is available, you can [construct one](#denovo) from the homogametic sample)

-iii.
-If you want to run findZX-synteny: a reference genome of the species that will be used for genome coordinate lift-over.
+- If you want to run findZX-synteny: a reference genome of the species that will be used for genome coordinate lift-over.

-##### Creating a configuration and unit file
+#### Creating a configuration and unit file

 Use the template configuration files used for running the test dataset (config/config.yml) and edit where approriate.
 The configuration file must include the location of the tabular unit file containing information about the samples to be analysed (config/units.tsv; see above).

 - **config/config.yml** # Specify paths to reference genome etc.
-- **config/units.tsv** # Sample information and paths to fastq files
+- **config/units.tsv** # Sample information and paths to fastq files.
+Each sample needs to be categorized as either "homogametic" or "heterogametic".

-##### Additional (optional) files and settings
+#### Additional (optional) files and settings

 The configuration file contain some additional options which can be used to control the format of the output plots: